plouc/nivo/CONTRIBUTING.md

 the various packages, please execute the following:

 ```
-# please note that it can take a while as the repository contains a lot of packages
 make init
 ```

+> please note that it will take a while as this project uses a lot of dependencies…

 ## Development

+### Storybook

 The easiest way to work on Nivo, is to use our [storybook](https://storybook.js.org/).
 The storybook development mode can be started via: